MaximilianHauser/HexLogic/README.md

  - Drop-in usability can be achieved using an object-oriented approach, as Python allows for multiple inheritance.
 Despite that opting for a function based approach, has the benefit, of only having to add the coordinates to the objects positioned on the hexagonal grid, which ultimately keeps the separation between the different building blocks of code cleaner and sidesteps possible conflicts between parent classes.
  - The file started out as a part of a Pygame-CE project, as a result, the design is built around the idea of positioning units, tiles etc. being childclasses of pygame.sprite.Sprite on a map.
  - A lesson learned from this ongoing project, is that with increasing scope of the project it becomes desirable to catch errors early, which is the reason for the divergence from the minimalistic pythonic approach to code.
- - "breadth_first_search" and "dijkstras_algorithm" were included, albeit being inferior to "a_star_algorithm", as I plan on using a modified functionality of each for my projects AI and/or a game mechanic

 ## Prerequisites